alexander-i/grwat/README.md

 assignInNamespace("version_info", c(devtools:::version_info, list("3.5" = list(version_min = "3.3.0", version_max = "99.99.99", path = "bin"))), "devtools")
 ```

+### Install X11
+__macOS__ users also have to install X11 server to use Cairo as it no longer ships with MacOS.
+To do this go to https://www.xquartz.org.

 ### Install grwat package

 If all previous steps are completed successfully, grwat package can be installed via single command: